praclet/ctf_osint/challenges/level01/ok_user/ok_user.md

 ## Message

 Good job!
 You discovered what seems to be the Twitter account of 'le Grand Architecte du Tout'.
-We need more information to identify them.
-We asked school 42 staff to start searching in their database.
-The hacker could be a former student.
+We need more information to identify him.

+Since wandre was a student at 42, he may have uploaded his code somewhere.
 What do you think?
-Can you check if they have an account on any code hosting platform?
+Can you check if he has an account on any code hosting platform?

 To solve this challenge, submit the SHA-256 hash of the account URL without `https://` and without the terminating slash.